denzel-robin/AI-NPC-game-2D/README.md

     - A man standing in middle of room.
     - You wake up at the center of the room.
 - Actions
-    - W,A,S,D
+    - arrow keys for movement
     - F to interact with the NPC(talk)
 - About NPC
-    - It response using AI
+    - It respond using AI
     - It can't move, only talk with with the character
     - The NPC remembers your conversation.
 - How to interact with NPC
     - Press F, you can type your conversation
 - To add to NPC
     - It has an affinity bar.
-It's responses depend on the affinity of NPC towards you
+It's responses depend on the affinity of NPC towards you.
+(This feature is not yet made.)

-Steps
-1) Build the game.
-1.1) Find all the requirements to build a game
-1.12) 2D or 3D?
-2D for now.
-1.11) Godot as game engine?
-1.2) To be continued...
-2) Add AI
-3) Test them
-4) Make videos
-5) Post on LinkedIn and Github.(Maybe Reddit)

-Things I done:
+## My journey in creating the game
 1) Decided to try a demo
 2) Created a private github repository to save my progress
 3) Followed the steps written in the site.